The controlled and the uncontrolled way to clear React Input component value after submit

 Input component that is exported from component library

-Controlled component's input element should recieve
+Controlled component's input element should receive

 value and onChange props for Input component to function properly